Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

-- Add food coloring to the divided dough.
+- Add several drops of food coloring to the divided dough.
 Gel food coloring works quite well.
 I have not tried liquid food coloring, although some recipes recommend adding that in while the dough is still in the pot so it’s easier to blend.

 - Knead the food coloring into the dough.
-To protect your counter top, knead over wax paper.
-To protect your hands, wear plastic or rubber gloves, if you have them (you could also put the dough and food coloring inside a ziplock bag and have the kids squish it around inside).
+To protect your countertop, knead over wax paper.
+It may stain your hands, so wear plastic or rubber gloves if you have them (you could also put the dough and food coloring inside a ziplock bag and have the kids squish it around inside).

 - When the dough is a consistent color, ball and set aside.